Totems: Ancestral Messengers of the Spiritual World

 What is a Totem?

 The concept of a totem has its roots in the indigenous traditions of various parts of the world, especially in the cultures of the native peoples of North America.
-A totem is essentially an object, being or symbol that represents a group of people, usually a tribe or clan, and serves as an emblem of collective identity.
-Totems can be representations of animals, plants, or even natural forces, which are believed to possess spiritual qualities or powers that guide and protect the group.
+A totem is essentially an object, being, or symbol that represents a group of people, usually a tribe or clan, and serves as an emblem of collective identity.
+Totems can be representations of animals, plants, or even natural forces, believed to possess spiritual qualities or powers that guide and protect the group.

 Totemic Animals